KhronosGroup/3D-Formats-Guidelines/KTXArtistGuide.md

 * `gltf-transform` is the tool itself.
 * `uastc` is the compression method.
 This compresses less than etc1s, but tends to create less blocky artifacts.
 It creates less artifacts on textures that have uncorrelated RGB values, like ORM maps, than ETC1S does.
 * `input.glb` is the file you want to compress, with PNG and/or JPEG textures inside of it.
+Rename this to match whatever file is being compressed.
-* `output1.glb` is the file you want to save, with the new KTX textures.
-The first step creates a GLB with some textures in UASTC, keeping the rest in their original formats.
-The second step then compresses the remaining originals with ETC1S.
+* `output1.glb` is an interim file to save, with new KTX textures.
+The first step in the code block above will compress only the normal-bump and occlusion-rough-metal textures using UASTC, keeping the rest in their original formats.
+Then the second step will compresses the remaining textures using ETC1S.
 * `--level 4` is a high quality setting.
 It produces the highest achievable quality, but can be very slow.
 If it's too slow, try 3 instead.
 * `--rdo 4` is a medium quality setting, but makes smaller files.
 Full range is [.001, 10.0].
 Lower values yield higher quality/larger LZ compressed files, higher values yield lower quality/smaller LZ compressed files.
 A good range to try is [.25, 10].
 For normal maps, try a range of [.25, .75].
 * `--slots` lets you include or exclude texture types, using the following setting:
 * `"{normalTexture,occlusionTexture,metallicRoughnessTexture}"` tells glTF Transform to compress only normal and ORM textures with UASTC.
 To see a list of texture slots in a GLB use the command `gltf-transform inspect input.glb` This will show the dimensions and file sizes for each texture.
 This is particularly useful to identify the names of the `--slots` so you can apply different compression settings to different texture types.
 * `--zstd 18` applies supercompression.
 Compression level range is [1, 22], default 18, 0 is uncompressed.
 Lower values are faster but give less compression.
 Values above 20 should be used with caution as they require more memory.
 * `--verbose` shows step by step what glTF Transform is doing.
 On Windows there’s no progress indicator during compression, only the blinking cursor. `--verbose` is helpful as a progress bar to make sure it’s working, and to help you figure out if you included the right options or not.
+* `output1.glb` is the output from the first step of the code block above, which is now used in the second step to compress the rest of the textures using ETC1S.
+* `output2.glb` in the second step is the final fully-compressed model, with all textures in KTX format.
+Rename this to whatever output name is desired.
 * `--quality 255` in the second step tells glTF-Transform to use the highest quality for ETC1S, but it applies less compression, and it takes longer to compress the files.
 Use this when quality is more important than conversion speed.

 Note this is two separate commands.
 The 1st command compresses only normal & ORM maps using UASTC.
 The 2nd command then compresses all the remaining textures using ETC1S.
 Start the 2nd command only after the 1st is complete.
 The 2nd command doesn’t need a `--slots "!{normalTexture,occlusionTexture,metallicRoughnessTexture}"` argument to omit the normal/ORM maps, because glTF-Transform will not recompress existing KTX files.
 It only compresses non-KTX textures.